KarappoInc/styleguide/README.md

 Assignee of PR

-- Merge or close the PR
+- Accept or deny the PR
 - **[MUST]** Create a commit even if merge resolved via first-forward (git merge -no-ff new-draft)

 ## License